vipulnaik/working-drafts/eaf/levels-of-donation.md

 ### Accumulating over time

-Instead of donating money every year, you coud accumulate the money so it grows more.
+Instead of donating money every year, you could accumulate the money so it grows more.
 You could also reinvest it and have it grow even faster (something something miracle of compound interest).